Your complete guide to wash bays

-Construction equipment gets caked in dirt during normal operation.
-However, this dirt has the potential to get into moving parts causing damage and wear.
-Regular washing of construction equipment and heavy vehicle is an essential part of any construction site or mine.
-Wastewater from construction wash bays could contain chemicals, oils and greases and a large amount of silt.
+Construction equipment gets caked in dirt during normal operation, which has the potential to get into moving parts, causing damage and wear.
+Regular washing of construction equipment and heavy vehicles is essential to any construction site or mine.
+Wastewater from construction wash bays could contain chemicals, oils, greases, and a large amount of silt.
 Portable wash bays are often used for these applications due to the temporary nature of a construction site and the need to move from one area to another.

 Truck wash bays

-Truck wash bays are normally large structures with a heavy duty construction to handle the weight of large trucks with several axles.
+Truck wash bays are large structures with heavy-duty construction to handle the weight of large trucks with several axles.
 These wash bays must have the capacity for high water use, silt collection and wastewater processing.

 Heavy equipment wash bays

 Heavy equipment wash bays are designed for industrial or mining applications using heavy vehicles and equipment.
 Critical features of these wash bays are their design and construction for heavy loads.
-Even access covers must be re-enforced to prevent water pits from cracking and leaking untreated wastewater into the ground.
+Access covers must be reinforced to prevent water pits from cracking and leaking untreated wastewater into the ground.

 Another feature of heavy equipment wash bays for mines is the high volume of water handling.
-Wastewater sewers may not have the capacity for this injection of water, in which case the mine may have settling ponds to store the water and spread out the flow to the sewer.
+Wastewater sewers may not have the capacity for this water injection, in which case the mine may have settling ponds to store the water and spread out the flow to the sewer.